Kirill255/code-notes/blog/_posts/2020-2-9-hello-world.md

 ---
+title: Hello World
-date: 2019-5-6
+date: 2020-2-9
+author: Kirill255
+location: Russia
 tag:
+  - markdown
+  - vuepress
+  - js
+  - vue
   - theme
   - blog
-  - vuepress
-author: ULIVZ
-location: Shanghai
 ---

-# Writing a VuePress theme
+# Hello World

 To write a theme, create a `.vuepress/theme` directory in your docs root, and then create a `Layout.vue` file: